JohannesSchorr/M-N-Kappa/docs/source/examples/loading.rst

 As well as the transversal shear over the length of the beam.

 .. altair-plot::
+   :alt: Transversal shear over the length of the beam

    shear = [single.transversal_shear(at_position=position) for position in positions]